How Much Does Equity Release Cost In 2026

 The fees are variable and will include three services:

 Specialist financial advice is required before taking out an equity release plan.
-The fees vary by the financial advisor and are usually paid after completing your plan.
+The fees vary by financial advisor and are usually paid after the plan is completed.

-Some advisors charge a fixed fee, others a percentage of the total money released.
+Some advisors charge a fixed fee, while others charge a percentage of the total amount released.
 Figures from April 2021 issued by the Equity Release Council show that the average lump-sum payment customers released was £96,483, and for those using drawdown, the initial payment taken averaged £64,797.

 The percentage of funds released as fees can be 1.95%.
-If you were to release a lump sum of £96.483, the fee payable would be £1,881.42 based on a 1.95% fee.
-In cases where a percentage is used to calculate fees, check for minimum fees, as releasing £10,000 could be subject to a minimum flat fee of £995 or upwards.
+If you were to release a lump sum of £ 96,483, the fee payable would be £1,881.42 at a 1.95% fee.
+When a percentage is used to calculate fees, check for minimum fees, as releasing £10,000 may be subject to a minimum flat fee of £995 or more.

 Financial advice fees don’t always need to be paid upfront.
 Many are paid on completion; some advisors provide a no-completion, no-fee service.
 Others charge for advice regardless of whether your plan is completed and you receive funds.